 PURPOSE:

 The purpose of this activity is to acquaint you with the regulations that specify the requirements for all aspects of the construction and operation of a nuclear power reactor.
-This individual study activity will help you to understand the content of 10 CFR Part 50, “Domestic Licensing of Production and Utilization Facilities,” and how to locate the specific requirements for any subject. ( reactor and onstruction inspectors only)
+This individual study activity will help you to understand the content of 10 CFR Part 50, “Domestic Licensing of Production and Utilization Facilities,” and how to locate the specific requirements for any subject.
+(Power reactor and Construction inspectors only)

 Regulatory requirements for research and test reactor inspectors are addressed in a similar manner in ISA-RT-2 found in IMC 1245 Appendix C-5.